 If you live in New Jersey, would like to pursue a career in the field of nursing and want to get started as quickly as possible, consider training to become a licensed practical nurse.
 In New Jersey as in many other states, LPNs are in strong demand now and will be for the foreseeable future.
 They also enjoy competitive pay and benefits.
 Many RNs start out in this entry-level position to start gaining experience as early as possible.

-Several requirements must be met to become a licensed LPN in NJ.
+Several requirements must be met to become a licensed LPN in New Jersey.
 Chief among them is completing an LPN training program that's approved by the New Jersey Board of Nursing.
 The quality of the training that you receive directly influences not only your ability to pass the licensing exam, the NCLEX-PN, but it also impacts your overall ability to be an effective and successful LPN.
 Read on for information and recommendations regarding LPN programs in New Jersey.

 Here are recommendations for top LPN programs in New Jersey: